Links to inquiries from engineering students concerning:

 Students applying for graduation use the self-service graduation application in Wolverine Access.
 From the Self Service page, select “Apply for Graduation” in the Degree Progress/Graduation section.

-The on-line application will be available until the last day of classes for the common University Academic Calendar (http://ro.umich.edu/calendar/) term in which the degree requirements are completed.
+The on-line application will be available until the last day of classes for the common University Academic Calendar (https://ro.umich.edu/calendar/) term in which the degree requirements are completed.
 Individual schools or colleges may have other applicable deadlines, e.g., to have students’ names appear in the printed Commencement Program.

 Order a Diploma